 What documents do you need to confirm that my usual place of residence is Ukraine?
 Does it need to be translated into English?

-You need to evidence your current immigration status with documentation such as a Biometric Residence Permit, Home Office letters or a solicitor’s letter.
-If you are unsure about your current immigration status please speak to your solicitor or to your family members if you are listed as a dependant on a family member’s immigration application.
+You will need evidence of your current immigration status with documentation such as a Biometric Residence Permit, Home Office letters or a solicitor’s letter.
+If you are unsure about your current immigration status please speak to your solicitor or to your family members if you are listed as a dependent on a family member’s immigration application.

 Please provide a scan of the photograph page of your current passport.

-If you have left Ukraine please provide details of your current location, and your immigration status in that country.
+If you have left Ukraine please provide evidence of your current address, and, if you are not living in the UK, your immigration status in that country.

 All documents should be translated into English.